Heterogeneous Multi-Tier Networks: Improper Signaling For Joint Rate-Energy Optimization: Numerical Results

 \subsection{Cellular Users' Rate Region}

 In this subsection, we discuss the rate region improvement of the cellular users when allowing improper Gaussian signaling.
 We assume that an extra receive antenna is employed in the cellular users in order to obtain the required amount of energy from the RF signals.
 The channel that is experienced by the information decoding chain and energy harvesting chain is assumed to be fully correlated.
-The discussions in this section are based on the solution of problem (\ref{A2y}).\\ It is of importance to note that, the capacity of the MIMO broadcast Gaussian channel is achieved by treating interference as noise (TIN) in the receivers and dirty paper coding (DPC) at the transmitter with proper Gaussian signaling,~\cite{Vishwanath2003},~\cite{Vishwanath20032}.
-In order to show the performance of Gaussian signaling with linear precoding, we compare the achievable rate region with the optimal scheme (DPC which is a non-linear precoding scheme) that achieves the capacity.
+The discussions in this section are based on the solution of problem (\ref{A1}).\\ It is of importance to note that, the capacity of the MIMO Gaussian broadcast channel is achieved by treating interference as noise (TIN) in the receivers and dirty paper coding (DPC) and time-sharing at the transmitter with proper Gaussian signaling,~\cite{Vishwanath2003},~\cite{Vishwanath20032}.
+In order to show the performance of Gaussian signaling with linear precoding, we compare the achievable rate region with the optimal scheme (DPC which is a non-linear precoding scheme).
 Figure \ref{BcChannelNoEH} compares the achievable rate region of improper Gaussian signaling, proper Gaussian signaling and DPC scheme.
+Moreover, we compare the performance of optimized beamforming solution with the solution of maximum ratio transmission (MRT).
+Notice that, by MRT each user transmits in the direction of its own channel.
+Hence, the power allocation problem for MRT turns to be a geometric program which can be solved efficiently.
+Notice that, since MRT is not an optimal solution, some energy demands are not satisfied.
+Therefore, the problem becomes infeasible by MRT, however it is feasible by the optimized beamforming solution.